haroldparis/origines/README.md

 		<p><a class="btn btn-primary btn-large">Learn more</a></p>
 	</div><!-- #hero -->

+### Templates:

+- By default: The classic template is content + sidebar.
+- Left Sidebar: Just the opposite which is sidebar + content.
+- Full-width: Does not show the sidebar.
+Nice for pages.
+- Portfolio: This page show the "Projects" available in the custom post category "Portfolio".
+The presentation is a lot more graphic focusing on thumbnails and showing two buttons at the bottom.
+- Front-page: This page is whatever you want it to be, but you will have to code it.
+This template doesn't show a title or a sidebar for the page.
+Nice to use for front-page styling.

+### Using a Page as a Front-page:

+- Create a page, style it and give it a name.
+- Make sure you use the Front-page template.
+- In the wordpress options (reading option), you can chose this page as your Front-page !

+### Using the Portfolio:

+- Create a few "Projects" in the custom post category (don't forget to add thumbnails).
+You have access to a custom meta box allowing you to add the preview URL (it can be the website of your client as an example) and the portfolio page URL (the page on which you will list your projects)
+- Create a page using the "Portfolio 3 Columns" template, do not add content.
+This page will diplay the projects available in the custom post category.

+### Google Analytics:

 Google Analytics code can be found directly in the function.php file.

 In order to configure it, you need to update the $propertyID variable "UA-XXX" with your GA Property ID.

+### Feedbacks needed:

+Well, I think that's it for using Origines !
+Have fun !

-And by the way, if you test it and have any comments or feedbacks to give, feel free to do so right here : https://github.com/haroldparis/origines/issues (Or if you prefer, give me a shout on Twitter: @haroldparis)
+And by the way, if you test Origines and have any comments or feedbacks to give, feel free to do so right here : https://github.com/haroldparis/origines/issues (Or if you prefer, give me a shout on Twitter: @haroldparis)